sanifhimani/monday_ruby/README.md

 client = Monday::Client.new(token: "<AUTH_TOKEN>")
 ```

-You can optionally pass in the version of the API you want to use using the version configuration field.
+The version configuration field allows you to optionally pass in the version of the API you want to use.
 By default, the latest stable version is used.

 ```ruby
 require "monday_ruby"